Donald's Encyclopedia of Popular Music

 The first biography was Duke Ellington by Barry Ulanov in 1946; there were books by Peter Gammond '58 and G.M.
 Lambert '59; The World Of Duke Ellington by Stanley Dance '70 is a valuable oral history, interviews with members of the band; Duke Ellington In Person by Mercer Ellington was done with Dance '78; Duke Ellington by James Lincoln Collier '87 was easily superseded by Beyond Category: The Life And Genius Of Duke Ellington by John Edward Hasse '93.
 Don George's Sweet Man: The Real Duke Ellington '81 is full of racy anecdotes, intensely disliked by the self-appointed papal enclave that now surrounds Ellington's ghost.
 Ken Rattenbury's Duke Ellington: Jazz Composer analyses five works 1939-41; hard going but rewarding is Ellington: The Early Years, by the late Mark Tucker, who also edited The Duke Ellington Reader '93, an extremely valuable collection (musician and scholar Tucker d 6 December 2000 of lung cancer).

 As a composer Ellington wrote phrases and structures of any length he liked rather than being limited to four-or eight-bar phrases and a 32-bar structure, as in most popular songs, and his talent as a tone-painter was unique, but throughout his career he had trouble with development in longer pieces.
 In an essay in Jazz Monthly in 1964, Max Harrison pointed out that Ellington was of necessity a miniaturist: 'Committed to decades of one-night stands with his band, having to cope with many commercial pressures in order to keep that band together, his development, in brief, stunted by jazz having unhealthily close links with the popular entertainment industry, it is not surprising that Ellington's technique, evolved solely by experiment with his band, had major weaknesses.'
 (The essay is included in Harrison's A Jazz Retrospect '76, republished '91, and in Tucker's Reader.)
-Ellington's suites are strings of often lovely pieces, but even the greatest musical genius is not born knowing how to write symphonies and operas, and Ellington was not going to disband, get off the road and study music.
+Ellington's suites are strings of often lovely pieces, but even the greatest musician is not born knowing how to write symphonies and operas, and Ellington was not going to disband, get off the road and study music.
 He himself wrote in 1944, 'To attempt to elevate the status of the jazz musician by forcing the level of his best work into comparison with classical music is to deny him his rightful share of originality.'
-Furthermore he gave Strayhorn more credit for helping with the later works than the guardians of Ellington's tomb are willing to give now.
+Furthermore he gave Strayhorn more credit for helping with the later works than some of the guardians of Ellington's tomb were later willing to give.
 The canonization of Ellington since his death by the self-interested rentiers of academia is unworthy; he was not a black Beethoven, but Duke Ellington, and we were lucky to have him as he was, given the nature of the American commercial music industry.
+Terry Teachout's biography Duke (2013) painted a true picture of the man, and was disliked by those who preferred to see an invisible halo.

 Ellington's book Music Is My Mistress '73 is not an autobiography; it does not even mention Mercer's mother, and is not impolite to anyone.
 Ellington actually began writing it in longhand, then asked Carter Harman, who wrote the Time magazine story in 1956, to help him, but Harman wanted to collaborate on a real book, warts and all, which was out of the question.
 Duke then asked his old friend Patricia Willard, who had handled his publicity for many years and had written other things that appeared under Duke's name, but that arrangement didn't work out either.
 The frantic publisher (Doubleday) finally hired Stanley Dance to finish the job, and Ellington complained to Willard that Dance was changing what he had written.
 Among the things Dance left out was Willard's role, apparently because he disapproved of women working.

 Ellington sometimes didn't write down his music, let alone his life, and did not even leave a will; but he left us the recordings and masses of music and other material that will be studied for generations.
 He held together a band of unruly talents for almost half a century; when they drank or took drugs he took the attitude that they were grown men and would have to be responsible for themselves.
 He was urbane, witty, vain, superstitious, a womanizer; he was a world-class schmoozer and bullshit artist: that is how he kept the band together and kept himself private.
-James Lincoln Collier examined the enigma of the band and its members as a composing machine: nobody can be sure who wrote what, Collier thought, except that Duke was always in charge.
+James Lincoln Collier examined the enigma of the band and its members as a composing machine: nobody can be sure who wrote what, Collier thought, except that Duke was always in charge, and the music never sounded the same when another band played it.
 Collier patronizes Ellington, but in the end compares him to a master chef, who 'plans the menus, trains the assistants, supervises them, tastes everything, adjusts the spices ... and in the end we credit him with the result'.
 The result was a body of timeless American art.